leo0514/vpc-on-classic-network/using-lbaas.md

 ### Are the load balancer IP addresses fixed?
 {: #are-the-load-balancer-ip-addresses-fixed}

-Load balancer IP addresses are not guaranteed to be fixed, due to the built-in elasticity of the service.
-During horizontal scaling, you will see changes in the available IPs associated with the FQDN of your load balancer.
+Load balancer IP addresses are not guaranteed to be fixed.
+During system maintenance or horizontal scaling, you will see changes in the available IPs associated with the FQDN of your load balancer.

 Use FQDN, rather than cached IP addresses.
 {:note}